Pedigree Analysis: Six Modes of Inheritance

 PTC tasting (OMIM1720) (Homework)

-Clues: Condition is typically rare (allele frequency is low)
+usually rare (allele frequency is low)

-Allele is usually present in heterzygous genotypes
+Allele is usually present in heterozygous genotypes

-Condition often occurs in matings of related individuals ("inbreeding")
+Condition often occurs in matings of related individuals

 Conditions often "skips generations"